 The way that data extraction can help content aggregation is pretty simple – it tells you which web pages are getting the most interactions, directing you to the ones that are most beneficial to source and then collect for redistribution.

-Extracting data may seem intimidating, but is incredibly straightforward – with the right equipment.
+Extracting data may seem intimidating, but it is incredibly straightforward – with the right equipment.
 Octoparse is a powerful data extraction tool.
 It’s super easy to use and allows you to source data from a huge range of sources.
 The value of this in content aggregation is clear – you can quickly find the right content for your users, driving up engagement by publishing the right content.

-Aggregator vs. curator
+Content Aggregator vs. Content Curator

 Aggregators use data to build their content.
 These data aggregators mine keywords from the sites in their databases and build dashboards for users to access content from a variety of sources.
 This takes the onus of writing content away from the aggregator and makes for a better user experience.